 At all other times, you must pay with Dubloons.
 The Dubloons required for the Academy are considerably cheaper than the Codestones needed for the Mystery Island Training School but the time your pet spends training (how long it is until you can enroll them again) is much longer.
 So it is up to you to decide which is better for your particular situation.
 Below is a table explaining the cost and length of each course.

-Each course require exact change.
+Each course requires exact change.
 Because the course only accepts the exact coin requested, no change can be make and multiple lower-denomination coins cannot be redeemed for a larger dubloon payment.

 What happens if I train?

-Your pet gets a stat boost, which stat gets boosted depending on which class you put him or her in.
-Endurance will give your pet an extra Hit Point while Strength, Defence, Agility and Level will raise his or her Strength, Defence, Speed or Level respectively.
+Your pet gets a stat boost, which stat gets boosted depending on which class you put them in.
+Endurance will give your pet an extra Hit Point while Strength, Defence, Agility and Level will raise its Strength, Defence, Speed or Level respectively.

 Plus, there's always the possibility of getting bonus boosts like with the Mystery Island Training School.
-When that happens, instead of a stat getting raised by one point, it gets raised by two or more, the maximum being five!
+When that happens, instead of a stat getting raised by one point, it gets raised by two or more, the maximum being six stat points!
 (But the higher the number the rarer the chance.)

 Are there limits to how much I can train?

-Somewhat like the other training schools, you can train your pet until one of her stats is more than twice her Level.
-For example, if your pet is Level 25, you can train any or all of her stats so long as they all stay at 50 or below--as soon as one of her stats gets to 51 or above, you will have to raise her Level to continue her training regimen.
+Somewhat like the other training schools, you can train your pet until one of its stats is more than twice its Level.
+For example, if your pet is Level 25, you can train any or all of its stats so long as they all stay at 50 or below--as soon as one of its stats gets to 51 or above, you will have to raise its Level to continue its training regimen.

-Also, you can only train your pet at the Swashbuckling Academy until they're Level 40—once at Level 41 your pet will have to seek training elsewhere.
-I don't know why; maybe TNT wanted to make sure that the Mystery Island Training School was guaranteed some business.
+Also, you can only train your pet at the Swashbuckling Academy until they're Level 39—once at Level 40 your pet will have to seek training elsewhere, even though the table indicates Level 40 pets can still be trained here.

 Should I even bother training?